DIY Guide to Fly Fishing Valley Creek in Southeast Pennsylvania

 Gear Recommendations

-A 9-foot 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on Valley Creek.
+A 9-foot 4-wt fly rod with a floating line is perfect for fishing dry flies and small nymphs on Valley Creek.
 A tapered 9-foot leader, with tippet size 4X to 6X to match the flies you are throwing, is pretty standard.

 Valley Creek Fishing Reports

-Area fly shops and on-line retailers that publish Valley Creek fly fishing reports are listed below.
+Area fly shops and online retailers that publish Valley Creek fly fishing reports are listed below.

 Fishing Regulations

-Pennsylvania requires all anglers 16 and older to have a standard fishing license, and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.
+Pennsylvania requires all anglers 16 and older to have a standard fishing license and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.

-Valley Creek fishing regulations are available on the Pennsylvania Fish and Boat Commission website.
+Fishing regulations are available on the Pennsylvania Fish and Boat Commission website.

 Trip Planning Tips